-6) Game/MIDI Connector (Gold 15-pin GAME_AUDIO) (optional)
+6) Joystick/MIDI Connector (15 pin Female GAME_AUDIO)

-You may connect game joysticks or game pads to this connector for playing games.
-Connect MIDI devices for playing or editing professional audio.
+You may connect game joysticks or game pades to this connector for playing games.
+Connect MIDI devices for playing or editing audio.

-7) Audio Port Connectors (Three 1/8" GAME_AUDIO) (optional)
+7) Audio Port Connectors (Three 1/8" Female LINE IN, LINE OUT, MIC)

-Line Out (lime) can be connected to headphones or preferably powered speakers.
-Line In (light blue) allows tape players or other audio sources to be recorded by your computer or played through the Line Out (lime).
-Mic (pink) allows microphones to be connected for inputting voice.
+Line Out can be connected to headphones or preferably powered speakers.
+Line In allows tape players or other audio sources to be recorded by your computer or played through the Line Out.
+Mic allows microphones to be connected for inputting voice.